 Wondering if you can get cash from your credit card?
-Yes, it’s possible through a credit card cash advance that allows you to withdraw money from an ATM or a bank branch.
+Yes, it’s possible to get a credit card cash advance in the Philippines.
+This allows you to withdraw money from an ATM or a bank branch using your credit card.

 But just because you can doesn’t mean you should.

-Consider and understand the risks of using a cash advance before you insert your credit card into an ATM.
+Read this guide first and consider the risks of getting a credit card cash advance before you insert your credit card into an ATM.

-For every cash advance transaction you make with your credit card, the bank will charge you either a fixed amount or a percentage of the withdrawn amount.
+Cash advances come with a lot of expenses that add up to your monthly bill, making it hard to keep up with your credit card payments.
+For every credit card cash withdrawal you make with your credit card, the bank will charge you either a fixed amount or a percentage of the withdrawn amount.

-In the Philippines, credit card cash advance fees range from PHP 300 to PHP 600 or 3% to 5% of the amount owed, whichever is higher.
+In the Philippines, you’ll be paying more on your next billing cycle when you make an over-the-counter cash advance transaction at a bank branch.
+Before the pandemic, credit card cash advance fees ranged from PHP 300 to PHP 600 or 3% to 5% of the amount owed, whichever is higher.

 What makes a credit card cash advance really expensive is its interest rate, which is much higher than the rate charged on regular purchases.

 Unlike finance charges on credit card purchases, there’s no grace period on most credit card cash advances.
 Your cash advance starts accumulating interest immediately—starting from the transaction date until you fully pay it off.
 Even if you’ve fully paid off your previous credit card bill, you can’t avoid a finance charge on a credit card cash advance.